kovzol/bibref/qt/README.md

 To learn more about **bibref-qt**, you will find further information in the **Help** menu.

 Testing the translated texts is possible if you set the **LANG** environment variable before running the executable.

+## Building on Linux

+See the steps in the GitHub Actions (in `../.github/workflow/build.yml`), or in the flatpak scripts in this folder.

+## Building on MacOS

+See the steps in the GitHub Actions (in `../.github/workflow/build.yml`).
+You may also need to change some hardwired settings in `CMakeLists.txt` if your Homebrew installation has some special configuration.